FlatFilers/getting-started/README.md

 ## How This Repository Works

-This repository is designed to be used alongside the [Flatfile Coding Tutorial](https://flatfile.com/docs/coding-tutorial/overview).
+This repository is designed to be used alongside the tutorial.
 The tutorial progressively walks you through building a complete listener, and this repository provides the corresponding code for each step.

 Each folder represents a different stage in the tutorial: